-TPP2250, Introduction to Musical Theatre
+TPP2250, Introduction to Musical Theatre 3 hrs., 3 crs.

 Study of musical theatre analysis, creation, and performance applied through the study of voice, dance, and acting.

 +TPP2300, Directing I

 Prerequisites: THE2000 and TPP2110 or permission of instructor.

 Introduction to the fundamental principles and techniques of play direction to include script selection and analysis, casting, composition, picturization, blocking, interpreta-tion, and staging of plays.